nalanraj/cypress-pet-clinic/README.md

 # PetClinic E2E tests

-This project contains e2e tests for PetClinic  built in cypress.
+This project contains e2e tests built in cypress for [PetClinic](https://github.com/spring-projects/spring-petclinic) app.

 ## How to install and execute tests

 **Pre-requisites:**

 - Install node js if not done
-- And of-course the PetClinic app should be running in your local
+- And of-course the [PetClinic](https://github.com/spring-projects/spring-petclinic) app should be running in your local

 ## Build the project with npm